Conflict in Ethiopia

 Background

-The TPLF continued to govern Ethiopia after his passing in a similar manner.
-However, Tigrayan control of the national government came to an end in 2018 with the accession of Prime Minister Abiy Ahmed Ali, who was heralded by international actors and Ethiopians alike as the country’s new hope for peace and ethnic harmony.
-Abiy promised early in his premiership to heal broken trust between Ethiopia’s ethnic enclaves and create a sense of community.
-In 2019, he received the Nobel Peace Prize for ending violence at the Eritrean border and quickly rolling back domestic restrictions on freedoms.
+The TPLF continued to govern Ethiopia after Zenawi’s passing until 2018, when protests, especially among the Oromo population, prompted the government to appoint Abiy Ahmed Ali as the next prime minister.
+Abiy, born in Oromia, was heralded by international actors and Ethiopians as the country’s new hope for peace and ethnic harmony.
+Early in his premiership, he promised to heal broken trust between the country’s ethnic groups and began to roll back restrictions on certain political freedoms.
+In 2019, he received the Nobel Peace Prize for negotiating an end to Ethiopia’s two-decade standoff with Eritrea.

-Abiy first framed the offensive as a targeted operation against individuals in the TPLF leadership.
-A communications blackout implemented at the outset of the conflict shuttered coverage of ground conditions, but media and UN officials began sounding the alarm about improper treatment of civilians, especially ethnic Tigrayans, by December 2020.
-As accusations escalated, Abiy’s government rejected calls for mediation from the African Union (AU).
-Ethiopia’s neighbor and former adversary, Eritrea, which fought a war with Ethiopia during the Zenawi regime, joined the side of the Ethiopian government early in the conflict.
-After months of denying their presence, in spring 2021, Prime Minister Abiy Ahmed admitted that Eritrean troops were fighting in Tigray.
-According to an Amnesty International report released in February 2021, Eritrean troops targeted and killed over one hundred civilians and unarmed people in the Tigrayan city of Axum in December 2020.
-Eritrean troops have not followed through on commitments to reduce their presence in the region, despite international pressure to do so.
+Abiy initially framed the offensive as a targeted operation against TPLF leadership.
+A communications blackout at the outset of the conflict shuttered coverage of ground conditions.
+However, by December 2020, media and UN officials began sounding the alarm about the improper treatment of civilians, predominantly ethnic Tigrayans.
+Ethiopia’s neighbor and former adversary, Eritrea, intervened militarily on the side of the Ethiopian government.
+After months of denying their presence, Abiy admitted that Eritrean troops were fighting in Tigray in spring 2021.

 Tigrayan forces retook the regional capital of Mekelle from the ENDF in June 2021.
-A month later, Addis Ababa announced the results of a national parliamentary election—which Prime Minister Abiy Ahmed won in a landslide.
-The TPLF boycotted what was supposed to be the country’s first free and fair election, and opposition leadership in parliament accused the Abiy government of banning poll observers in some states.
+A month later, Addis Ababa announced the results of a national parliamentary election, which Prime Minister Abiy Ahmed won in a landslide.
+The TPLF boycotted the election, and opposition leadership in parliament accused the Abiy government of banning poll observers in some states.
 Later, in the summer of 2021, Abiy called on all capable citizens to join the war against Tigrayan forces as the conflict began to spill over into the Afar and Amhara regions, growing closer to Addis Ababa.
-In November 2021, Tigrayan troops and allied Oromo militants marched within eighty-five miles of the capital but were forced back north by ENDF forces backed by Emirati, Turkish, and Iranian drones purchased by the government.
-Human Rights Watch later reported that Tigrayan troops killed dozens of civilians while occupying towns in the Amhara region as they made their way south that fall.
+In November 2021, Tigrayan troops and allied Oromo militants marched within eighty-five miles of the capital but were forced back north by ENDF forces.

 Recent Developments